Vanh57/nvidia-jetson-nano/README.md

-# Real-Time facial recognition and emotion detection System
+# Real-Time facial detection and emotion recognition system

 ## Table of contents